 Group homes: Designed to provide patients who are between the ages of 16 and 21 who are in need of a structured home-based living situation, our group home services are available to provide services that are focused on psychosocial skills development and functioning in the community.

-Whatever your child’s continuing needs may be, Desert Hills provides a wide range of services that will be able to help them to continue to be successful down the path of recovery.
-The staff at Desert Hills will be with you every step of the way.
+Whatever your child’s continuing needs may be, our treatment center provides a wide range of services that will be able to help them to continue to be successful down the path of recovery.
+The staff at our center will be with you every step of the way.